Veteran skip Brad Jacobs announces departure from Team Carruthers | TSN

 Veteran skip Jacobs announces departure from Team Carruthers

-Jacobs joined the team based near Winnipeg, which also includes second Derek Samagalski and lead Connor Njegovan, midway through the 2022-23 season replacement for former third Jason Gunnlaugson.
+Jacobs joined the team based near Winnipeg, which also includes second Derek Samagalski and lead Connor Njegovan, midway through the 2022-23 season as a replacement for former third Jason Gunnlaugson.

 He became a permanent member of the team this season and took over as skip when he swapped roles with Carruthers in December.